-2.1.8 Fuel Storage Areas
+2.1.7 Fuel Storage Areas

 - All fuel stored on site will be confined to specific, secured, and bounded areas with an impervious surface.
-Fuel storage areas will have an adequate secondary storage capacity (at least 110% of the total volume stored in the tanks) and be protected from the direct sun light and rain. - The physical condition of the tanks and the inlet and outlet of the fuel will be checked to prevent spills by deficiencies in them. - A control valve will be installed for drainage of rain water in the fuel storage area.
+Fuel storage areas will have an adequate secondary storage capacity (at least 110% of the total volume stored in the tanks) and be protected from the direct sunlight and rain. - The physical condition of the tanks and the inlet and outlet of the fuel will be checked to prevent spills by deficiencies in them. - A control valve will be installed for drainage of rain water in the fuel storage area.
 The valve will remain padlocked at all times.
-For drainage of rain water, a grease trap will be incorporated prior to discharge on the storm water channel to control oil discharges into the environment. - Fuel storage areas will be clearly marked indicating the dangers of explosion. - Points will be marked with the location of fire extinguishers, sand storage with bucket and shovel at nearby distance of fuel storage area.
-Fire extinguishers will be placed under the shade, free from rain and direct sunshine and date of expiry will be clearly displayed/visible. - Fuel storage area will be installed in an elevated place to protect from the tidal effect, especially for automatic CC block manufacturing plant as it will be located close to the river. - The refuelling area will be impervious, approachable and facilitated with sufficient drainage system to prevent water logging. - Protection measures in case of any accidental spillage will be ensured. - All information of fuel storage area will be marked including container capacity, fuel type and dimension of secondary container, name and mobile number of responsible person. - The Material Safety Data Sheet (MSDS) from supplier of hazardous substances (diesel, oil, lubricant) will be collected and placed besides containers/storage. - Spill kit/absorbent mat will be in place to catch any spilled fuels at the location where potential spillage may occur. - Sufficient hydrants to address potential fire should be equipped at fuel storage area as well as the areas where chemicals/fuels are used.
+For drainage of rain water a grease trap will be incorporated prior to discharge on the storm water channel to control oil discharges into the environment. - Fuel storage areas will be clearly marked indicating the dangers of explosion. - Points will be marked with the location of fire extinguishers, sand storage with bucket and shovel at nearby distance of fuel storage area.
+Fire extinguishers will be placed under the shade, free from rain and direct sunshine and date of expiry clearly visible/displayed. - Fuel storage area will be installed in an elevated place to protect from the tidal effect, especially for automatic CC block manufacturing plant as it is located close to the river.. - The refuelling area will be impervious, approachable and facilitated with sufficient drainage system to prevent water logging. - Protection measures in case of any accidental spillage will be ensured. - All information of fuel storage area will be marked including container capacity, fuel type and dimension of secondary container, name and mobile number of responsible person. - The Material Safety Data Sheet (MSDS) from supplier of hazardous substances (diesel, oil, lubricant) will be collected and placed besides containers/storage. - Spill kit/absorbent mat will be in place to catch any spilled fuels at the location where potential spillage may occur. - Sufficient hydrants to address potential fire should be equipped at fuel storage area as well as the areas where chemicals/fuels are used.

-(Please see the Annex-12 for layout plan of fuel storage area)
+(Please see the Annex-12 for layout plan of Fuel storage area)

-2.1.9 Access Roads Construction
+2.1.8 Access Roads Construction

 - The existing Embankment is being intensively used by the locals, therefore the contractor will also use the same as access road for the construction of embankment. - The Cofferdam for DS/FS excavation will be used as common access road for both public and construction activities.
-The typical drawing of cofferdam is attached for reference (Annex 6). - The fences and other elements that define and provide access to farms will be moved and put back in the state they were found in. - Box culverts will be constructed when required for crossing water bodies.
+The typical drawing of cofferdam is attached for reference (Annex 6). - Box culverts will be constructed when required for crossing water bodies.

-2.1.10 Sanitation
+2.1.9 Sanitation

-- The construction camps and all work sites will be provided with hygienic sanitation facilities (with proper water seal) for the workforce. - The location of the latrines will be at least 50 meters away from the accommodation facility and will be located at a safe distance from any water body.
+- The construction camps and all work sites will be provided with hygienic sanitation facilities (with proper water seal) for the workforce. - The location of the latrines will be at least 50 meter away from the accommodation facility and will be located at a safe distance from any water body